Notre-Dame fire: Damage

 Most of the wood/metal roof and the spire of the cathedral was destroyed, with about one third of the roof remaining.
 The remnants of the roof and spire fell atop the stone vault underneath, which forms the ceiling of the cathedral's interior.
 Some sections of this vaulting collapsed in turn, allowing debris from the burning roof to fall to the marble floor below, but most sections remained intact owing to the use of rib vaulting, greatly reducing damage to the cathedral's interior and objects within.

-The cathedral contained a large number of artworks, religious relics, and other irreplaceable treasures, including a crown of thorns said to be the one Jesus wore at his crucifixion, a purported piece of the cross on which Jesus was crucified, the Tunic of St. Louis, a much-rebuilt pipe organ by Aristide Cavaillé-Coll, and the 14th-century Virgin of Paris statue.
+The cathedral contained a large number of artworks, religious relics, and other irreplaceable treasures, including a crown of thorns said to be the one Jesus wore at his crucifixion, a purported piece of the cross on which Jesus was crucified, the Tunic of Saint Louis, a much-rebuilt pipe organ by Aristide Cavaillé-Coll, and the 14th-century Virgin of Paris statue.

 Some artwork had been removed in preparation for the renovations, and most of the cathedral's sacred relics were held in the adjoining sacristy, which the fire did not reach; all the cathedral's relics survived.
 Some contents were moved by a human chain of emergency workers and civil servants.
-Many valuables that were not removed also survived, but the state of many others remained unknown as of 16 April.
+Many valuables that were not removed also survived, but the state of many others remained unknown as of 16 April 2019.

 Lead joints in some of the 19th-century stained-glass windows melted, but the three major rose windows, dating to the 13th century, were undamaged.
-One weakened window may need to be dismantled for safekeeping.
-Several pews were destroyed and the vaulted arches were blackened by smoke, though the church's main cross and altar survived, along with the statues surrounding it.
+Several pews were destroyed, and the vaulted arches were blackened by smoke, though the church's main cross and altar survived, along with the statues surrounding it.

 Some paintings, apparently only smoke-damaged, are expected to be transported to the Louvre for restoration.
 A number of statues, including those of the twelve Apostles at the base of the spire, had been removed in preparation for renovations.
 The rooster-shaped reliquary atop the spire was found damaged but intact among the debris.
 The three pipe organs were not significantly damaged.
 The largest of the cathedral's bells, the bourdon, was not damaged.
 The liturgical treasury of the cathedral and the "grands Mays" paintings were moved to safety.